CPAC Grant Program

-We deeply appreciate the work done by each CPAC, which is why we created our new CPAC Grant Program for 2019.
-These grants will support park improvements, community programming and logistical support for many CPACs across Cincinnati.
-Below are the 2019 CPAC Grant Awardees and the projects you can look forward to!
+We deeply appreciate the work done by each CPAC, which is why we created our new CPAC Grant Program in 2019.
+These grants support community programming offered by many CPACs across Cincinnati.

 Alms Park Advisory Council- Bluegrass and BBQ at Alms (May 31, 2019)